marcinjahn/calculator-js/README.md

 ```

 I created `.prettierrc` file with some usual configuration.
+I also created `eslint.config.mjs` with a configuration that integrates prettier with ESLint.
+By
+default, some of prettier formatting might conflict with ESLint rules, so there's a special plugin
+which fixes that.
+I used that plugin in the configuration file.

 ESLint checks your code for various "smells" and rules that you can define.
 For example, it can error when you use `var` instead of `let` and `const`.
 There are lots of